eirikb/tick/Readme.md

 # tick

 For testing purposes, and general DevTools console hacking.

-Injects custom script on change into any running page.
-I often use DevTools, and create snippets or use workspace, this is a cross-browser alternative.
+If you use a lot of console, snippets or workspace this could be a nice alternative.
-The script will essentially be re-injected on every save.
-Unlike Hot Module Reloading the script will stay in memory, e.g., a `setInterval` will never be removed / cleaned up.
+Great for testing APIs (like Postman, just via scripting).

+  * Supports ES6 modules (e.g., `import { first } from 'lodash'`).
+  * Supports "env" from Babel (e.g., `async/await`) out of box.
+  * Cross-browser support.
+  * Works on HTTPS-sites without certificate hassle.
+  * Script is injected on-save (note, it is *not* HMR, scripts are never cleared, `setInterval` will exist forever).
+  * Scripts are just files, so git works great.

 ## Run

     npm i tick-cli
     ./node_modules/.bin/tick ./script.js

-Then follow the instructions.
+Then copy the script snippet from terminal into browser console.

 ## Example